Featured in...

 It’s a bit sneaky, but the last time I needed legal advice, I paid £5 for a trial to chat with an online solicitor called JustAnswer.

-Not only did I save £50 on solicitor feeds, I also won my case and didn’t have to pay my £271 fine.
+Not only did I save £50 on solicitor fees, I also won my case and didn’t have to pay my £271 fine.

-Chat below to get started with JustAnswer
+Chat below to get stared with JustAnswer.

-Can I contest a speeding fine UK?
+Can I contest a speeding fine?

 You have the right to challenge a speeding fine in the UK.
 One common reason is that you weren’t driving when the fixed penalty notice was issued.